 It’s not your responsibility to care about them.
 They’re a mature adult, and if you don’t care about them, it’s up to them to find their support system.

 By reflecting on the negative aspects of the relationship, you may soon find it easier to detach from the memory of that person altogether.
-You’ll begin to accept that there were both good and bad times, but they are over now, and it’s time to move on.
+You’ll begin to accept that there were both good and bad times, but they are over now.

 6. Write a letter (but don’t send it)